aveen007/LaserWeldMonitor/README.md

 <corefeatures>

-1. **Post-processing Tools**: Includes 'maskstopolygons.py' for converting masks to polygons in computer vision.
+1. **Post-processing Tasks**: Includes converting masks to polygons and handling defect prediction in images.

-2. **Analysis Notebooks**: 'PCAanalysis.ipynb' and 'Spectraparameters.ipynb' for spectrogram analysis tasks.
+2. **Analysis Functions**: Provides analysis on spectrograms and thermograms for various applications.

-3. **Thermogram Processing**: 'convert.py' and 'predictiondefects.py' for thermogram processing and defect prediction.
+3. **Training Support**: Contains files related to training a YOLO object detection model.

-4. **YOLO Training**: 'YoloTraining.ipynb' and 'yolo.yaml' specific to YOLO object detection training.
+4. **Dependency Management**: Utilizes 'requirements.txt' files and 'pip' for smooth execution.

-5. **Dependency Management**: Utilizes 'requirements.txt' files and 'pip' for managing dependencies.
+5. **Documentation**: Detailed documentation in Python with usage and installation commands for easy setup.

 </corefeatures>